eclipse-tracecompass/org.eclipse.tracecompass/README.md

 Check [Downloads](https://projects.eclipse.org/projects/tools.tracecompass/downloads) for downloading specific versions of Trace Compass.

+## Building and Tracing Trace Compass

+Information about building and tracing Trace Compass can be found in the [building guide](BUILDING.md).

 ## Contributing to Trace Compass

 **👋 Want to help?** Read our [contributor guide](CONTRIBUTING.md) and follow the